Nikolai558/FE-BUDDY/ROADMAP.md

 ---

-- [ ] Create a local facility breakdown management system for user.
+- [ ] `on hold until more information about CRC comes out` Create a local facility breakdown management system for user.
 (REF: FE-ASSISTANT Batch File by KSanders7070)
   - Split local Filter and RVM maps up into individual files to make easier to edit
   - Recombine the files in the appropriate formats.
   - Will transfer certain NASR and other commonly updated data into the appropriate individual files prior to recombining the files, allowing an AIRAC update to be seamless.